Hamoodur Rahman Commission: First report

 In July 1972, President Zulfikar Ali Bhutto reviewed the First report submitted by Chief Justice Hamoodur Rahman.
 The Commission interviewed 213 persons of interest that included former president Yahya Khan, Nurul Amin, Abdul Hamid Khan (Chief of Army), Abdul Rahim Khan (Chief of Air Force), Muzaffar Hassan (Chief of Navy), Bhutto, senior commanders, activists, journalists, and various political leaders.

 The Commission considered this initial report as "tentative" as it had not been able to interview many key people who were at that time POWs in India.
 The Commission stated: "our observations and conclusions regarding the surrender in East Pakistan and other allied matters should be regarded as provisional and subject to modification in the light of the evidence of the Commander, Eastern Command, and his senior officers as and when such evidence becomes available."
 Initially, the commission interviewed 213 people and made 12 copies of the report.
 One of the copies was given to President Bhutto and the rest were either destroyed or were stolen.
 The first report recognized the atrocities and systematic massacre at the Dhaka University which eventually led to recommendations of holding public trials for civilian bureaucrats and field courts-martial for the senior staff officers.

-It is theorized that the first report is very critical of Pakistan military's interference in politics and misconduct of politicians in country's political atmosphere.
+It has been theorized that the first report is so critical of the Pakistan Army's actions in East Pakistan that publication could have weakened the army's influence.
 The first report also made many insightful recommendations for reorganizing the military physicals, tradition, and their syllabus and training agenda as well as promoting the sense of democratization environment in the political system of the country.

 The first report is never published and kept as highly classified documents because of its potentially adverse effects on the military's (at that time) low-institutional morale and fear of a backlash.
-The Government and Zulfikar Ali Bhutto himself maintained that the first report was classified to "save its [the military's] honour".
+The government and Zulfikar Ali Bhutto himself maintained that the first report was classified to "save its [the military's] honour".